Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/cost-per-task.png" alt="artificial analysis cost per task" /></p>

-The most capable model can also be the less efficient.
-The opposite can also happen.
+The most capable model can be the less efficient.
+But the opposite can also happen.
 Sonnet 4.6 is more expensive per task than Opus 4.7 even though Opus 4.7 is more expensive per token.
-But Opus 4.8 is more expensive than Sonnet 4.6 both per task and token.
+But Opus 4.8 is more expensive than Sonnet 4.6 both per task and per token.
 Deepseek V4 Pro (Max) and Qwen 3.7 Plus offer way more value for money than other propietary models but have its own limitations.
 Deepseek is known for having a [94% hallucination rate](https://artificialanalysis.ai/articles/deepseek-is-back-among-the-leading-open-weights-models-with-v4-pro-and-v4-flash){:target="_blank"} and Qwen has very limited reasoning capabilities.

 Knowing that, what is the real cost in real jobs?
 Let's start with me.
 I have been using Claude Code for the past 3 months.
 This is the bill for the whole duration: